betterwrite/generi/README.md

 ##### `monorepo` Default: `false`

 Monorepo versions may depend on external tools.
 Given this, `monorepo: true` just generates the CHANGELOG.md without changing the versioning.
-This option ignores `tag` and `version` options.
+This option ignores `tag` and `version` options

+##### `push` Default: `false`

+Push commits in actually branch after log

 ### Commands

 #### `generi init`

-Init generi configurations, and, if necessary, a git project.
+Init generi configurations, and, if necessary, a git project

 #### `generi log <patch|minor|major>`

-Generate CHANGELOG.md and the necessary contents.
+Generate CHANGELOG.md and the necessary contents